hantswilliams/HHA_507_2023/WK7/assignment7.md

 ## **Week 7: Geospatial Data**

 ### **Objective**:
-Develop a deep understanding of geospatial data handling and visualization.
+Develop a initial understanding of geospatial data handling and visualization.
 Acquire skills to process, analyze, and visually represent geographical information in Python.

 ### **Instructions**: